 Over the past decade, the Integrated Assessment Modeling Consortium (IAMC) developed a standardised tabular timeseries format to exchange scenario data related to energy systems modelling, land-use change, demand sectors, and economic indicators in the context of the Sustainable Development Goals.
 Previous high-level use cases include reports by the Intergovernmental Panel on Climate Change (IPCC) and model comparison exercises within the Energy Modeling Forum (EMF) hosted by Stanford University.

 The table below shows a typical example of integrated-assessment scenario data

 following the IAMC format from the Horizon 2020 CD-LINKS project.

-data provided in this structure.
+of any scenario data provided in this format.

 The pyam data model¶

 pyam.IamDataFrame instance is a container for two types of data:

 This attribute holds the timeseries data related to an ensemble of scenarios.
 The data follows the format established by the IAMC shown above.
 It has the following standard columns (i.e., index dimensions, coordinates):

 When initializing an

 in long format, where each datapoint is one row in a column named ‘value’,